-During April 2020, the Company entered a loan transaction pursuant to which the Company received proceeds of \$3.7 million under the Paycheck Protection Program.
-The Paycheck Protection Program, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying companies and is administered by the U.S. Small Business Administration ("SBA").
+During April 2020, the Company entered a loan transaction pursuant to which the Company received proceeds of \$3.7 million under the Paycheck Protection Program ("PPP").
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying companies and is administered by the U.S. Small Business Administration ("SBA").

-The Paycheck Protection Program loan was evidenced by a promissory note between the Company and CIBC bank.
+The PPP loan was evidenced by a promissory note between the Company and CIBC bank.
 The promissory note had a two-year term, accrued interest at the rate of 1.0% per annum, and was prepayable at any time without payment of any premium.
-No payments of principle or interest were due during the six-month period beginning on the date of the promissory note.
+No payments of principal or interest were due during the six-month period beginning on the date of the promissory note.
 Beginning on the seventh month following the date of the promissory note, we were required to make 18 monthly payments of principal and interest.

-Under the terms of the CARES Act, The Paycheck Protection Program recipients can apply for and be granted forgiveness for all or portion of loan granted under the Paycheck Protection Program, with such forgiveness to be determined, subject to limitations, based on the use of the loan proceeds for payment of payroll costs and any payments of mortgage interest, rent, and utilities.
-However, at least 75 percent of the Paycheck Protection Program loan proceeds must be used for eligible payroll costs.
+Under the terms of the CARES Act, PPP loan recipients can apply for and be granted forgiveness for all or a portion of loans granted under the PPP, with such forgiveness to be determined, subject to limitations, based on the use of the loan proceeds for payment of payroll costs and any payments of mortgage interest, rent, and utilities.
+However, at least 75 percent of the PPP loan proceeds must be used for eligible payroll costs.
 The terms of any forgiveness may also be subject to further requirements in any regulation and guidelines the SBA may adopt.

-The Company applied for forgiveness on the Paycheck Protection Program loan during November 2020.
-During June 2021, the Company received notice from the CIBC bank that CIBC had received confirmation from the SBA that the application for forgiveness of the Paycheck Protection Program loan had been approved.
-The loan forgiveness request of \$3.7 million was applied to the Company's entire outstanding Paycheck Protection Program loan balance from CIBC bank.
+The Company applied for forgiveness on the PPP loan during November 2020.
+During June 2021, the Company received notice from the CIBC bank that CIBC had received confirmation from the SBA that the application for forgiveness of the PPP loan had been approved.
+The loan forgiveness request of \$3.7 million was applied to the Company's entire outstanding PPP loan balance from CIBC bank.